atom-data/AirBnB_clone/README.md

 - Destroy an object

 ## Contributors
-Contributors to the project are Warren Mulubi and Atom Data also stated in the AUTHORS file.
+Contributors to the project are Warren Mulubi and Tom Alata also stated in the AUTHORS file.